• Skip to primary navigation

 Notes

-1. 1 (1.5#) head Romaine lettuce should yield about 7 cups sliced lettuce.
+1. 1 (1.5#) head of Romaine lettuce should yield about 7 cups of sliced lettuce.

 2. Be sure the lettuce leaves are dry.
 Otherwise, the dressing will not stick to the leaves.
-A salad spinner (affiliate link) works best.
-If you do not have a salad spinner (affiliate link), place the lettuce in a colander and rinse the lettuce under running.
+A salad spinner works best.
+If you do not have a salad spinner, place the lettuce in a colander and rinse the lettuce under running.
 Shake the colander to remove as much water as possible.
-Take the rinsed lettuce and spread it on a clean towel or paper towel and pat it dry.
+Wash the rinsed lettuce, spread it on a clean or paper towel, and pat it dry.

 3. Be careful not to use too much dressing.
 Start with 2-3 tablespoons of dressing and add additional dressing 1 tablespoon at a time.
 Salads drenched in dressing are soggy and do not taste good.

 4. The ingredients can be prepared early in the day.
 Store them covered in the refrigerator.
 Do not cut the lettuce the day before you plan to use it.
-Otherwise, the cut edges of the lettuce will turn a pinkish color which is not appetizing.
+Otherwise, the cut edges of the lettuce will turn pink, which is not appetizing.

 Nutrition